 Electrical fusible links are features in high-current electrical systems like those in some automobiles.
 They protect wires by melting when electrical currents run too high, therefore disrupting the link between two connections.

 Louvers or door vents can be added to almost any commercial wood door.
 The open louvers improve air flow, while maintaining privacy and security.
-Louver slats are either adjustable, allowing occupants to control the amount of air coming into a room, or they are fixed in place.
+Louver slats are either adjustable, allowing occupants to control the amount of air coming into a room, or they remain fixed in place.

 Thanks to the fusible link, FLDL louvers slowly close and lock in place when room temperatures rise during a fire.
 With the louvers closed, the door becomes flush and closed.
 In this position, a fire-rated door can prevent fire from spreading for up to 90 minutes or to the maximum rating of the door.